The Morningbird Gets the Worm: Sitting Down with Boston’s Band-to-Watch.

-Getting at this genius, I closed our conversation by asking, “What do you wish you would’ve known before jumping on the Morningbird train.
+Getting at this genius, I closed our conversation by asking, “What do you wish you would’ve known before jumping on the Morningbird train?”

-John: “When I came to Berkeley, I felt like a real small fish in a big pond.
-My whole thing was like I was comparing myself to other people […] I don’t think I had that maturity that I hope I have now […] I could tell myself that six years ago I’d say, you know, just be the best version of yourself.
+John: “When I came to Berklee, I felt like a real small fish in a big pond.
+My whole thing was like I was comparing myself to other people […] I don’t think I had that maturity that I hope I have now […] If I could tell myself that six years ago I’d say, you know, just be the best version of yourself.
 Don’t worry about anything else really.”

-Max: “I wish I had started performing earlier […] You’re gonna go play you’re first show and you’re like, well, you know, I’m gonna go up.
+Max: “I wish I had started performing earlier […] You’re gonna go play your first show and you’re like, well, you know, I’m gonna go up.
 I’m gonna play and I’m gonna sing.
 And that’s the show.
 And there’s so much more to it, and you just, you just don’t know until you get those reps really.”

 Isak: “Everybody was like, ‘Man, it’s hard out there.
 The music industry’s rough.”
 I think I wish I’d known that it really it rough […] Building a tight knight community around yourself is really important because you’ll find super quickly that people are quick to take advantage of any kind of art… you know, it’s very real.”